okuvshynov/qna/README.md

 2. Select a part which you are curious about, highlight it and add a note with your question.
 3. After the note changes, press Cmd-Shift-R.

+So far this is much less disruptive than googling around or asking ChatGPT/Claude in a separate chat application.

 ### odd pdfs

 pdfs are pretty wild, so even for ones which has actual text and not scanned images, occasionally I got some for which the library didn't work - either extracting annotation texts or saving new annotations failed.
-These annotations were still there, as more mature software (Apple's Preview or Acrobat Reader) could read and display them, but fixing pdf libraries was a little bit beyond the scope.
+These annotations were still there, as more mature software like Acrobat Reader could read and display them, but fixing pdf libraries was a little bit beyond the scope.

 The workaround for that was to print those odd pdf files to new pdf files using built-in functionality in MacOS.